 by Deanna M. Neff, MPH

-Testicles should move down from the abdomen into the scrotum before birth.
-Some boys are born with 1 or both testicles still inside the abdomen or groin.
+Orchiopexy is a surgery to lower the testicles into the scrotum.
+Testicles should move down from the belly into the scrotum before birth.
+Some boys are born with 1 or both testicles still inside the belly or groin.
 This is called undescended testicles.
-Orchiopexy is a surgery to lower the testicle(s) into the scrotum.

 Reasons for Procedure TOP